Abhiroop/Abhiroop.github.io/_posts/2017-3-8-BlockChain-STM.md

 **AN OPTIMAZTION FOR STM**

 While on the topic of STM, I would like to enlist a very sweet optimization that is possible to speed up the already performance heavy STM.
-As SImon Marlow notes in his book *Parallel and Concurrent Programming in Haskell*:
+As Simon Marlow notes in his book *Parallel and Concurrent Programming in Haskell*:
 ```
 It is possible that a future STM implementation may use a different
 data structure to store the log, reducing the readTVar “overhead to